max-engl/FlutterHitsterClone/README.md

 ### Common Issues

-1. **Spotify Authentication Fails**
+1. **Apple Music Authorization Fails**
-   - Ensure your Spotify app has the correct redirect URIs
-   - Check that you're using a Spotify Premium account
-   - Verify your Client ID is correct
+   - Ensure the device is signed into Apple Music and has an active subscription
+   - Reopen the app and grant access when prompted

 2. **No Audio Playback**
-   - Ensure you have an active Spotify device
-   - Check that the selected device supports Spotify Connect
+   - Apple Music may require network access or subscription validation
-   - Try refreshing the device list
+   - Try playing a song in the Music app, then return to HIPSTER

 3. **App Crashes on Startup**
    - Run `flutter clean && flutter pub get`